Faculty Fellowship and Exchange Opportunities

 John H. Coatsworth

 The Sovern Fellow must be employed full-time at Columbia and can be a scholar or artist in any field, a curator, librarian or administrator.
-Individuals wishing to be considered for the 2016-17 fellowship should submit a proposal of no more than two pages in length that: outlines what the applicant proposes to do in Rome; describes how the fellowship will facilitate those endeavors; and gives the dates of the proposed residency.
-The selectee will be announced in early April.
+Individuals wishing to be considered for the 2017-18 or 2018-19 fellowship should submit a CV and a proposal of no more than two pages in length that: outlines what the applicant proposes to do in Rome; describes how the fellowship and the resources of the Academy will facilitate those endeavors; and gives the dates of the proposed residency.

-The deadline for submitting applications for the Sovern Fellowship is 5:00 p.m. on Monday, March 14, 2016.
-Applications should be submitted to the Office of the Provost, 205 Low Library, MC 4313; they may also be submitted via e-mail to email@example.com.
+The deadline for submitting applications for the Sovern Fellowship is Monday, March 20, 2017.
+Applications should be submitted to the Office of the Vice Provost for Academic Programs via e-mail at email@example.com.

 Fellowships may be awarded for any duration between one month and twelve months.
 Faculty must be able to begin their fellowship during the academic year of the award, which runs from September 1 to August 31 of the following year.
 Fellows must be in residence during the period in which they hold the fellowship.